 I've been toying with Dojo off-and-on for almost a year now.
 It's the most framework-y of the various JS toolkits I've tried, and I particularly appreciate its modularity.
 (That said, it can lead to a lot of HTTP requests to your site if you don't create a targetted bundle with the modules you need.)

-most other JS frameworks have been doing for some time: its XHR requests now
+other JS frameworks have been doing for some time: its XHR requests now send

 Update: this article is now available in French, courtesy of Frédéric Blanc.

 I've fielded a number of questions from people wanting to know how to handle authentication and identity persistence in Zend Framework.
 The typical issue is that they're unsure how to combine: